 Enfamil Nutramigen Infant Formula – Hypoallergenic & Lactose-Free Formula with Enflora LGG is the best choice for babies with milk allergies.
 The name is shorted to Nutramigen because the name is far too long!
 Either way, the formula has been clinically proven to reduce colic caused by an allergy to cow’s milk in two days.

-- An organic Similac version is Pure Bliss by Similac Infant Formula
+- An organic Similac formula is Pure Bliss by Similac Infant Formula.

 - We did research The Honest Co.
 Organic Non-GMO Premium Infant Formula, and it had decent specs, but lower reviews.